rolpotamias/WiLoR/README.md

 cd WiLoR
 ```

 The code has been tested with PyTorch 2.0.0 and CUDA 11.7.
-It is suggested to use an anaconda encironment to install the the required dependencies:
+It is suggested to use an anaconda environment to install the the required dependencies:
 ```bash
 conda create --name wilor python=3.10 conda activate wilor